The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “Mind if I take a look?”

-Monica looked through John’s book shelf.
-There was nothing interesting that grabbed Monica’s attention.
-But she was shocked by the title of one book.
-The name of the book was ‘History of Planet Oberon.’
+Monica looked through John’s bookshelf.
+There was nothing interesting that grabbed Monica’s attention, except this one book: ‘History of Planet Oberon.’

 Monica held up the book in front of her.